Devvarshney11/TuteDude_Assignment/README.md

 - After merging: [10-40], [50-60]
 - Total unique seconds watched: 40 seconds

-## How It Works
+## Design Documentation

+### How We Track Watched Intervals

+The core of this application is the interval tracking and merging system that accurately measures unique video segments watched:

+1. **Real-time Tracking**:

+   - When a user plays a video, the frontend creates an interval object with start and end times
+   - As the user continues watching, the end time is continuously updated
+   - When the user pauses, seeks, or leaves the page, the interval is sent to the backend

+2. **Interval Storage**:

+   - Each watched interval is stored in the database with user ID, video ID, start time, and end time
+   - This creates a complete history of viewing patterns for analytics and accurate progress calculation

+3. **Optimization Techniques**:
+   - For continuous playback, we extend existing intervals rather than creating new ones
+   - We use a small tolerance (EPSILON = 0.1s) to account for timing inconsistencies
+   - Large intervals (>60s) are treated as skips and only count a small portion to prevent counting unwatched content

 ### Interval Merging Algorithm

-The core of this application is the interval merging algorithm that tracks unique video segments watched:

-1. When a user watches a video segment, the app records the start and end times
-2. These intervals are stored in the database
-3. When calculating progress, the app:
-   - Retrieves all watched intervals for the user and video
-   - Sorts them by start time
-   - Merges overlapping intervals to avoid counting the same segment twice
+To calculate accurate progress, we merge overlapping intervals to avoid counting the same segment twice:

+1. **Sorting**: All intervals are sorted by start time
+2. **Merging Process**:
+   - Start with the first interval in the result list
+   - For each subsequent interval:
+     - If it overlaps with the last merged interval (current.startTime <= lastMerged.endTime + EPSILON), merge them by taking the maximum end time
+     - If there's a gap, add it as a new interval
+3. **Progress Calculation**:
+   - Sum the durations of all merged intervals
-   - Calculates the total unique time watched
+   - Divide by the total video duration to get the progress percentage

-For example:
+**Example**:

-- If a user watches [10-30], then [20-40], then [50-60]
+- User watches intervals: [10-30], [20-40], [50-60]
-- The merged intervals would be [10-40], [50-60]
+- After sorting and merging: [10-40], [50-60]
 - Total unique seconds watched: 40 seconds (not 70 seconds)
+- If video is 100 seconds long, progress is 40%

 ### Database Schema